alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/key_pair.html.markdown

 The following arguments are supported:

-* `key_name` - (Forces new resource) The key pair's name.
+* `key_name` - (Force new resource) The key pair's name.
 It is the only in one Alicloud account.
-* `key_name_prefix` - (Forces new resource) The key pair name's prefix.
+* `key_name_prefix` - (Force new resource) The key pair name's prefix.
 It is conflict with `key_name`.
 If it is specified, terraform will using it to build the only key name.
-* `public_key` - (Forces new resource) You can import an existing public key and using Alicloud key pair to manage it.
+* `public_key` - (Force new resource) You can import an existing public key and using Alicloud key pair to manage it.
-* `key_file` - (Forces new resource) The name of file to save your new key pair's private key.
+* `key_file` - (Force new resource) The name of file to save your new key pair's private key.
 Strongly suggest you to specified it when you creating key pair, otherwise, you wouldn't get its private key ever.

 ## Attributes Reference